RichCerone/cs643-project2/README.md

    This should replace three instances of localhost in the “url” field of the three kernel credentials.
 Feel free to use any editor you are comfortable with, and save the changes.

 ## Training the ML Model
 I used MLeap to train my model.
-The reason being that MLeap is a little faster than MLib.It also acts as a wrapper around MLib and provides the same functionality.
+The reason being that MLeap is a little faster than MLib.
+It also acts as a wrapper around MLib and provides the same functionality.

 Below is my python code I used in my SageMaker notebook to train my model.